scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    The rate stick experiment showing the detonation wave propagating through the rate stick at the CJ velocity.
-Detonation velocity is measured by the arrival time of the shock at the sensors placed along the stick
+Detonation velocity is measured by the arrival time of the shock at the sensors placed along the stick.

 Implementation
 --------------

-A simple explanation that the CJ state is the post detonation state as calculated from conservation laws.
+..
+A simple explanation of this that the CJ state is the post detonation state as calculated from conservation laws.

-Want a new simple figure that illustrates the CJ construction.
+..
 Reduce/simplify calculations for CJ below.
 Emphasize that the only part of the isentrop that influences the CJ calculation is at the point of tangency.

 The only property of the HE that this ideal rate stick measures is the detonation velocity.
 Code in `F_UNCLE.Experiments.Stick` derives that velocity following Section 2A of Fickett and Davis [ficket2000]_ (entitled *The Simplest Theory*).
-At the Chapman Jouguet (CJ) state, these two curves are tangent in the :math:`p,v` plane:
+The detonation velocity is determined from the location of the the Chapman Jouguet (CJ) state, where the following two curves are tangent in the :math:`p,v` plane:

-* The Rayleigh line which gives a relation implied by conservation laws between pressure and density (or specific volume) before and after a shock.
+* The Rayleigh line which gives a relation implied by conservation laws between pressure and density (or specific volume) before and after a shock traveling at a given velocity.
-* An isentrope.  erally one must use the Hugoniot to determine which isentrope goes through the CJ state, but it is assumed that each isentrope considered goes through the CJ state.
+* An isentrope, giving the relationship between pressure and specific volume in the products of detonation assuming the flow is adiabatic.
+This assumption is reasonable given the short timescales at which the experiment occurs.

+The Rayleigh line is a function of velocity while the EOS is not.
+Locating the velocity which makes these two curves tangent locates the CJ point and detonation velocity in the HE.
+The EOS function only affects the detonation velocity in the vicinity of the CJ point.
+Therefore, this experiment only gives information about the EOS for specific volumes near the specific volume of the CJ point.

 On page 17 of Fickett and Davis [ficket2000]_, Equation 2.3 expresses the Rayleigh line as,